Share this

 Inventory Loss Prevention: Strategies Every Warehouse Needs

-Most inventory loss doesn’t announce itself.
+Most inventory loss doesn't announce itself.
 It builds slowly through small operational gaps that add up over time.
+The three causes that most consistently fly under the radar are:

-When access controls are loose, inventory exposure quickly rises.
+- Unauthorized access to storage and staging areas: When access controls are loose, inventory exposure quickly rises.
 Unrestricted entry to storage zones and staging areas makes it difficult to know who interacted with goods and when.
 Over time, this creates opportunities for shrinkage, misplacement, or intentional theft that often goes unnoticed until discrepancies surface during audits.

-Moving inventory without clear ownership diminishes accountability.
+- Limited accountability for inventory movement: Moving inventory without clear ownership diminishes accountability.
 Shared responsibilities, manual updates, or unclear workflows make it hard to trace who handled goods at each step.
 That lack of clarity slows investigations, weakens internal controls, and makes recurring losses feel inevitable instead of preventable.

 Yard and gate activity introduce new variables that directly affect inventory control and security.